jasonkaiser/load-and-go-website/README.md

 - 🎨 Styled using **Tailwind CSS** for rapid and scalable styling
 - 🎞️ Animated transitions powered by **Framer Motion**
 - 🔄 Modular architecture with reusable components
 - 📦 Clean data flow and state management
+- 📬 3-Step Service Request Form powered by EmailJS for fast and secure submissions directly to the company
 - 🚀 Easy deployment and blazing-fast performance

 ---